CDC Event Guidelines: How to Maintain Health and Safety

 March 12, 2021

-The CDC this week also issued new guidance on international travel.
-The recommendations cover five categories that assess the level of Covid-19 risk within a country.
+The CDC's guidance on international travel covers five categories that assess the level of Covid-19 risk within a country.
 Americans are advised to avoid travel to level-four countries, where Covid-19 spread is very high.
-This includes Brazil, India and Iraq.
-Travelers should also avoid areas where the level of spread is unknown, such as Afghanistan.
+This includes Belize, France, Grenada, Iceland and more.
+Travelers should also avoid areas where the level of spread is unknown, such as Tanzania.

-Only vaccinated travelers are advised to visit level-three areas, including Iran and South Africa, which have a high-risk of Covid-19.
+Only vaccinated travelers are advised to visit level-three areas, including Germany and Japan, which have a high risk of Covid-19.
 Countries that fall under level two pose a moderate risk, and the CDC says unvaccinated people who are at increased risk for Covid-19 should not travel to these areas.
 Regions with low risk of Covid-19 are classified under level one, but the agency still recommends getting fully vaccinated before traveling.

 The latest guidance is expected to help restart the meetings industry.
 Details on what to do before, during and after an event to ensure the highest levels of safety are outlined below.
 Planners can also consult the CDC's Event Readiness Assessment checklist.